budak7273/ArmorModules/PatchNotes/Update_2.0.0.md

 - Ballistics Fabric renamed to Protective Weave and introduced in some additional recipes.
 - Drastically reduced cost of Ballistics Plating module.
 I accidentally set the recipe too high and never noticed until now.
 - Hazmat module now requires aluminum plates instead of motors.
-- Removed Turbomotor crafting requirement from Exoskeleton (combined walk and sprint) module
+- Removed Turbomotor crafting requirement from Exoskeleton (combined walk and sprint) module.
+- More I probably forgot.

 ## Module tweaks
 - A number of modules that didn't have icons do now